 According to the Substance Abuse and Mental Health Administration’s survey on drug abuse, there are about 2 million young people between the ages of 12 and 17 that use Inhalants and more than 18 million people nationwide that abuse Inhalants.
-It has been ranked as the third most popular drug for students up until about 7th grade; around the time when they start to experiment with other drugs.
+It has been ranked as the third most popular drug for students up until about 7th grade, which is around the time when people start to experiment with other drugs.

 Inhalants are a starter drug for the young because they are so easy to get.
 Sometimes referred to as a gateway drug because they lead to harder drugs that can be more damaging to their health and life later.
 Inhalants produce effects identical to Alcohol, which are lack of coordination, dizziness, slurring of speech and euphoria.